nogibjj/hugging-face-gpt-trainer/README.md

 If you want to use the model in your own project, I recommend you train it better using much more data.

-To access the GitHub repository I used to train this model, click [here](https://github.com/nogibjj/hugging-face-gpt-trainer/tree/gpt-fine-tune)

 ## Fine-tuning data

 The script to generate this model takes a Hugging Face data set in this approximate format: